D2Lx0wse/brightshell/README.md

 # brightshell
 Bright shell is a collection of tools to change brightness on portable Linux devices
+# Features
+150 times more precise than the kindle slider!
+Multiple times more precise than the laptop button that changes brightness!
+# Legacy tools
 kbright is for the kindle pw3 and needs testing ibright is for Intel gpus, doesn't need testing